 The educational leadership (EDL) practicum experience for your program is considered a high stakes assessment.
 You are expected to complete all coursework, practicum hours, and activities required during the term that the practicum is registered.
 There are two steps that must be completed before you are eligible to begin your actual practicum coursework, practicum hours, and activities.

-Step 1: You, your clinical supervisor (CS) and you mentor must fill out, sign, and upload a series of documents to the WGU Field Experiences department that are vital to your ability to begin your practicum when the time is required.
-When the WGU Field Experiences department receives all of the required documents and checks necessary to approve your K-12 case study practicum site locations and clinical supervisor, both you and your student mentor will receive and email notification that you have completed the first of two required steps.
+Step 1: You, your clinical supervisor (CS) and your mentor must fill out, sign, and upload a series of documents to the WGU Field Experiences department that are vital to your ability to begin your practicum when the time is required.
+When the WGU Field Experiences department receives all of the required documents and checks necessary to approve your K-12 case study practicum site locations and clinical supervisor, both you and your mentor will receive and email notification that you have completed the first of two required steps.

 Step 2: Once you and your mentor have received the email confirmation as listed in Step 1 for your approved K-12 case study practicum site locations and approved CS, you must register the actual practicum course into your degree plan for the appropriate term, and your mentor can assist you with that.